openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 204 - Reports Page`

-The Reports Page is divided into four panels (:ref:`image204`).
+The Reports Page is divided into four panels (:ref:`Image 204<image204>`).

   A. Select Criteria

   The Select Criteria panel or the filter panel allows a user to select specific criteria determining the scope of data included in the report.
-The criteria (:ref:`image205` – :ref:`image222`) will change depending on the selected type of the report.
+The criteria (:ref:`Image 205<image205>` – :ref:`Image 222<image222>`) will change depending on the selected type of the report.

     -  Primary Operational Indicators - Policies Report.